1. Business Concepts

 What is Media Scheduling?

 Media Scheduling refers to the pattern of timing of an advertising which is represented as plots on a flowchart on a yearly basis.
-The plots in the flowchart indicate the pattern of periods that matches with favorable selling periods.
-The classical scheduling models are commonly known as continuity, fighting, and pulsing.
+The plots in the flowchart indicate the pattern of periods that matches with favorable selling period.
+The classical scheduling models are commonly known as continuity, fighting and pulsing.

 Continuity